hexatomic/hexatomic/docs/user/src/usage/graph-editor/README.md

 ### Delete node: `d`

 Deletes any node or edge of the graph.
-Give the entities to delete as argument.
+Give the entities to delete as an argument.

 ### Tokenize: `t`